Louis W. Tordella: Later career

+Death

 He died at the Bethesda Naval Hospital in 1996.

-He had both Waldenström's macroglobulinemia and colon cancer but no autopsy was done to determine what actually caused his death.
+He had both Waldenström's macroglobulinemia and colon cancer but no autopsy was done to determine actual cause of death.

 Aftermath

 Following his death, sixteen boxes were recovered from his NSA office safe.
-According to Budiansky, "...the documents turned out to be a compendium of every single one of NSA's most highly classified, compartmented programs of the post-World War II era."
-Lew Allen ensured "no NSA department director ever again wielded such untrammeled power."
+According to Stephen Budiansky, "...the documents turned out to be a compendium of every single one of NSA's most highly classified, compartmented programs of the post-World War II era."
+Lew Allen, the Director of the National Security Agency at the time, subsequently ensured "no NSA department director ever again wielded such untrammeled power."